 Potentially toxic samples

 We do not collect SAXS data from samples classified as biohazard S2, S3, or S4, e.g. viruses, prions and toxins.
 Please send us a detailed description of you samples in advance if you have any safety concerns.

 Getting samples to P12

 If you bring your samples and buffers with you to P12 and require additional laboratory resources, e.g., to make up more buffer, set up sample dialyses, perform SEC (with fraction collection), please book the Sample Preparation and Characterisation (SPC) laboratory at least two weeks prior to arrival.

 If you decide to post the samples and matched buffers prior to you arrival, please do so well in advance.
 Even with courier service (FedEx, DHL, TNT, UPS, etc) allow a week for the samples to arrive.
 Send frozen samples only on Monday or Tuesday to ensure delivery before Saturday.
 Note that the samples will be stored exactly according to your instructions.
 Write these instructions clearly and label the samples.
-Do not randomly scatter individual loose tubes into dry or blue ice.
-Collect the individual tubes into a bag or small box, then place the bag/box into the dry or blue ice container.
+Do not randomly scatter individual loose tubes into dry ice or ice packs.
+Collect the individual tubes into a bag or small box, then place the bag/box into the dry ice container or ice packs container.
 Make sure to seal the tubes (e.g., with parafilm) to prevent 'lid-popping' during shipment.
 Do not send samples on water ice.